Tom Scharpling

+In 2017, Rolling Stone named Scharpling one of the "50 Funniest People Right Now," and in 2019, Vulture named The Best Show one of the "10 Essential Comedy Podcasts That Shaped The Genre."

 Early life

 Scharpling was born in New Jersey.
 He grew up in Dunellen, New Jersey.
 He was a fan of Saturday Night Live and SCTV from a young age.
 He attended Middlesex High School, Middlesex Community College, and Trenton State College.
 He graduated with a degree in English.
-Scharpling worked at a sheet music shop called World of Music in Summit, New Jersey from 1979 through 1999.
+Scharpling worked at a sheet music shop called World of Music in Summit, New Jersey, from 1979 through 1999.

 He has cited his major comedy influences as Chris Elliott's Get a Life, SCTV, Saturday Night Live, and the 1994 absurdist comedy Clifford starring Martin Short.
 Scharpling later purchased the suit worn by Short in Clifford via an eBay auction.

 In his late teens, Scharpling had a mental breakdown that led him to be checked in to a mental hospital; his condition was cured with electroconvulsive therapy, which led to some memory loss.

 Scharpling became an avid cassette tape collector, and began to use the name "Mel Sharples" (the name of a character on the sitcom Alice) for himself when ordering tapes, to distinguish himself from his father, who had the same name (Scharpling was then still known as Tom Giuliano).
 He found that he enjoyed having a pseudonym, because the new name had no "baggage", including no association to his previous mental illness.
-He decided to "tweak" the name Mel Sharples and went with "Tom Scharpling"; the surname was based on a combination of the surnames of two of his heroes at the time, activist Al Sharpton and comedian Garry Shandling, with a "c" added in for "panache".
+He decided to "tweak" the name Mel Sharples and went with "Tom Scharpling"; the surname was based on a combination of the surnames of activist Al Sharpton and comedian Garry Shandling, with a "c" added in for "panache".